Skip to content

 Do fancy guppies need special food?

-Fancy guppies often benefit from higher-quality and more varied diets to enchance and maintain their bright colors.
+Fancy guppies benefit from higher-quality and more varied diets to maintain their bright colors and because selective breeding has made many strains more sensitive to poor nutrition than hardier wild-type guppies.

 Can guppies eat vegetables?